giantswarm/prometheus-rules/README.md

 * Rule files that can't be tested are listed in `test/conf/promtool_ignore`.
 * Rule files that can't be tested with a specific provider are listed in `test/conf/promtool_ignore_<provider>`.

+### Test inhibition labels

+One can check whether inhibition labels (mostly "cancel_if_" prefixed ones) are well defined and triggered by a corresponding label in the alerting rules by running the `make test-inhibitions` command at the projet's root directory.

+This command will output the list of missing labels.
+Each of them will need to be defined in the alerting rules.
+If there is no labels outputed, this means test did not find missing inhibition labels.

+Warning: the tool may output false alerts or miss some alerts because of the following limitations.
+- it does not check for rules that are only defined on some specific environments (like aws-specific rules)
+- it tries to guess source labels rather than relying actual alertmanager inhibition, so may be wrong with some alerts

 #### Limitation

 * The current implementation only renders alerting rules for different providers via the helm value `managementCluster.provider.kind`.